fnasimbd/fnasimbd.github.io/_drafts/2015-08-14-nuget-package.md

 For exahustive coverage on nuspec file see official [Nuspec reference](https://docs.nuget.org/Create/NuSpec-Reference).

-#### NuGet Tools
+#### NuGet Client

-A NuGet ecosystem consists of the following two key components:

-1. **NuGet client.** Mainly a command line utility though other variants are avilable.
+Mainly a command line utility though other variants are avilable.
 It coordinates both package publication and consumption.
-2. **NuGet feed.** Provider of NuGet packages; can be a network shared directory or an http server.

-#### NuGet Commands

 The following commands are sufficent for basic NuGet operations.
 For the exhaustive list see [official command line reference](https://docs.nuget.org/consume/command-line-reference).